 Despite our best efforts, this research project does not reflect the full diversity of all marginalized im/migrant women who do sex work, including undocumented women and those facing impending detention and/or deportation.
-Continued community support by SWAN and other grassroots organizations is necessary to provide resources and assistance to these women.
+Due to these and other inherent difficulties in accessing this population and the immense risk faced by im/migrant women in identifying themselves as sex workers, a convenience sample was gathered through SWAN's existing network of clients.
+Continued community support by SWAN and other grassroots organizations is necessary to provide resources and assistance to those women underrepresented in sex work research.
 While the research team took efforts to minimize social desirability bias, it is important to note participants may still have over-reported positive and under-reported negative perceptions and experiences.
-Additionally, the research team reviewed and revisited translated transcripts multiple times in order to rectify translation errors and correct the conflation of terms and concepts (one such case being the terminology around legalizing vs. decriminalizing sex work).
+Additionally, the research team reviewed and revisited translated transcripts multiple times to rectify translation errors and correct the conflation of terms and concepts (one such case being the terminology around legalizing vs. decriminalizing sex work).
 Such translation errors reflect the complexity and many nuances of the topic at hand.
-Lastly, it is also important to note that, through frequent meetings, members of the research team purposefully engaged in an examination of their own roles, potential biases, and influence on the research question, data collection, recruitment, as well as the interpretation of the data collected.
-Through these meetings, members were self-reflective about their preconceptions, values, and opinions that may have shaped study results and findings.
+Lastly, it is also important to note that, through frequent meetings, members of the research team purposefully engaged in an examination of their own roles, potential biases, and influence on the research questions, data collection, recruitment, and interpretation of the data collected.
+Through these meetings, members were self-reflective about any preconceptions, values, and opinions that may have shaped study results and findings.